CONDENSED MATTER PHYSICS

 properties of metals): Drude model and Sommerfeld model

-notes]- Lattice vibrations, phonons -Specific heat
+vibrations, phonons -Specific heat (Einstein and Debye

-(Einstein and Debye models, density of states) [AM-Ch.
-22
+models, density of states) [AM-Ch.
+22 p.421-443 and ch.

 - Intrinsic and extrinsic (doped) semiconductors - T